A faithful remnant,

 The women had gathered at the smaller table to comfort Tulia as she talked about being in the Carthage dungeon.
 With tears she explained their fear and doubt, trembling in damp, cold darkness.
 “But then, after a few days we began to thank God for at least letting us be together, Avitus and me…many times we stood and held our hands high in praise and worship…singing praise to Lord Jesus…praise for Salvation…we could feel His presence…like his hand was covering us…we knew you all were praying for us…then one day the guard came and walked us out…someone from Rome had intervened and pardoned us.”

-Amazed, Caelius looked at his friend, Quintus who had overheard the conversation too.
-Quintus’ eyes teared up for joy, knowing his letter had helped win their pardon.
+Amazed, Caelius looked at his friend, Quintus, who had overheard the conversation too.
+Quintus’ eyes teared up for joy, knowing his letter to the Governor had helped win their pardon.

-Caelius glowed with appreciation as he somberly stated just loud enough for only Quintus to hear.
+Caelius, beaming with appreciation, looked directly at Quintus, speaking softly for only Quintus to hear.
 “One person can make a difference!”

 Quintus clasped Caelius’ hand in confirmation.
-“Ah, but everyone did their part…and God worked according to his plan.”
+“Ah, but everyone did their part–and God worked out his plan.”

-The children had also gathered near the smaller table, the same table where they usually heard a story.
+The children had also gathered near the smaller table with the women, the same table where they usually heard a story from the Bible.
 The youngest child, Marianne, not fully understanding the situation, asked if Ms. Lydia would tell them a story about Jesus, like she had always done every Sunday.

 Everyone quietly smiled.
 Marcus bent down next to his little daughter, Marianne and explained that Ms. Lydia had gone to heaven to be with Jesus.